rust-lang/book/second-edition/src/ch10-02-traits.md

 `summary` does not require us to change anything about the implementations of `Summarizable` on `Tweet` in Listing 10-12 or `WeatherForecast` in Listing
-10-13: the syntax for overriding a default implementation is exactly the same as the syntax for implementing a trait method that doesn't have a default implementation.
+10-13: the syntax for overriding a default implementation is exactly the same as the syntax for implementing a trait method that doesn’t have a default implementation.

-Default implementations are allowed to call the other methods in the same trait, even if those other methods don't have a default implementation.
+Default implementations are allowed to call the other methods in the same trait, even if those other methods don’t have a default implementation.
 In this way, a trait can provide a lot of useful functionality and only require implementers to specify a small part of it.
 We could choose to have the `Summarizable` trait also have an `author_summary` method whose implementation